-Did you know there is a way to make special charitable gifts to using funds that are eventually returned to you or your loved ones at a future time of your choosing?
+Did you know there is a way to make special charitable gifts to (your organization's name) using funds that will be returned to you or your loved ones at a future time you choose?

 Known as a charitable lead trust, this increasingly popular plan can be used to achieve what might otherwise seem to be conflicting goals, while you also enjoy significant tax savings and other financial benefits.
 See Example

 Consider the benefits of a charitable lead trust:

 - You arrange for regular charitable gifts that begin immediately and continue for as long as you decide.

 - The amount of the charitable gifts can be fixed or vary over time.